Geoalert/mapflow-docs-en/source/api/qgis_mapflow.rst

 Your current balance is dispayed in the Tob bar.
 It also contains menu to access you personal profile on Mapflow.ai: top up you balance; open billing history; log out of current session.

-Tabs section contains 4 tabs:
+Tabs section contains 5 tabs:

 :ref:`Processing`

 :ref:`Providers`

+:ref:`My imagery qgis`

 :ref:`Settings`